Welcome back to the weekly Dividend Dollars portfolio review!

 That is it for the update this week.
-The market recap and outlook will be posted later this week and provides tons of information on what macro statistics I look at to keep a temperature gauge on the market and inform my portfolio movements.
-Read last week’s here while you wait for the new one!
+The market recap and outlook is also posted and provides tons of information on what macro statistics I look to at to keep a temperature gauge on the market and inform my portfolio movements.
+Read that here!

 Thank you for reading!
 See you next week and stay safe!